 If you experience mild symptoms, be patient.
 Letting go of sugar, in particular, can lead to outright withdrawal symptoms.
 These will usually resolve in just a few days and then you start to feel better than before.
 Side effects most often seen include headaches, rashes, sweating, constipation, diarrhea or fatigue.

 If you have multiple known food allergies, a diagnosed or suspected auto-immune disorder or any other serious concerns, be sure to find a practitioner to help!

 These foods cause inflammation.
 We know they do.
 Each of them is also stressful to the liver, which must break down the waste products generated by them.
 Most practitioners recommend avoiding all 3 of these items, and many practitioners recommend avoiding any form of caffeine.

-I agree that most people will benefit most by avoiding these items.
+I agree that most people will benefit by avoiding these items.
 However, it is up to you to determine how far you are willing to go to reduce inflammation and improve your life.
-Start with at least sugar.
 If your sanity is at stake, consider going through sugar, coffee and alcohol one at a time, over the course of 3 months.

 If you normally drink alcohol or coffee, your liver and kidneys could use the break!
-Try using green tea to stave off caffeine headaches and get a much lower dose with L-theanine and other compounds helping to offset the caffeine stimulation.
+Try using green tea to stave off caffeine headaches with a much lower dose of caffeine offset by L-theanine and other compounds.

 What if you aren’t getting results?

 - Keep a food journal